 211F Introductory Study of Latin American Literature.

 A selected overview of cultural concepts and literary movements and genres in Latin American literatures.
 Special emphasis on representative works of selected historical periods.
 Introduction to basic critical skills for literary and cultural analysis as applied to texts studied.
 Emphasis on oral performance, student participation and original application of critical methodology in writing projects.
 Taught in Spanish.
+(Oral Presentations.)
 Prerequisite, 200, 201 or consent of instructor.
 Not open to senior concentrators.
 Jessica Burke.

 Narrating Medieval Iberia.